 Secondly, even if I decided for some reason that I definitely must deal with the muscle, there is the issue of the possibility of nerve damage.

 If the Lip lift technique does involve the muscle, consider this photo which shows the anatomy of nerves around the lip area, where the surgery is performed.

 You can see the nerves in yellow going thru the upper lip right where the muscle is being worked on.
 The potential for damage is too much for my taste.
 I have been performing this procedure with this technique for over 10 years, and I have always been very happy with the results!

 My mantra: Cut skin, no muscle

 If your upper lip is too long, the muscle (or nerve) is not the problem–it’s the long length of the skin space.
 My mantra is, ‘don’t go looking for trouble where there is none.’
 For this reason, I just cut the skin, I leave the muscle alone.

-The lift in a Lip Lift comes from fixing the skin of the lip to the septum cartilage of the nose and the though membrane surrounding the nasal bone openings.
+The lift in a Lip lift comes from fixing the skin of the lip to the septum cartilage of the nose and the tough membrane surrounding the nasal bone openings.
 It is this fixation that prevents distortion of the nose, thickening of the scar, or migration of the scar.